39 MASTER PLAN – ENHANCE OUR ABILITY TO GROW AND ATTRACT TALENT

 BioResearch and Development Growth (BRDG) Park

 BRDG Park helps companies span the transition from innovative ideas to commercial success.
 We are committed to enhancing the St. Louis region as a world center for plant science and creating an innovation economy and 21st-century jobs for future generations.
 BRDG and EDGE@BRDG cover 270,000 square feet and serves as a vital resource to startups, mid-stage companies, and international companies that have established their North American headquarters in our ecosystem, an on-site workforce training, and equipment loan program, and as a beacon for attracting talent and investment.
 Tenants have access to more than $50M in core technologies at the Danforth Center and interactions with some of the world’s top scientists.
 The tenant community also participates in a collaborative task force to enhance networking, health and wellness, and business growth.
+According to a 2020 report by Alliance STL BRDG Park has an annual economic impact of $257.9M on the St. Louis Region.

 The 110,000 square foot LEED Gold building is home to early and mid-stage startups, intellectual property attorneys, the North American headquarters of the world’s 4th largest seed company and the St. Louis Community College Center for Plant and Life Sciences lab technician training program.
 Building systems are designed to adapt to the diversity of scientific research needs.